 With the party season approaching, the inevitable search for appropriate occasion wear commences.
-Retailers are offering a myriad of differing styles of cocktail dresses and formal gowns; but equally acceptable are separates in the form of skirts and tops or vintage pantsuits.
-In fact one of the most common questions we receive this time of year is how to dress for a 1920s, 1930s, 1940s or 1950s themed event when you don’t like wearing dresses.
+Retailers are offering a myriad of different styles of cocktail dresses and formal gowns, but equally as acceptable are separates in the form of skirts and tops or vintage pantsuits / jumpsuits.
+In fact, one of the most common questions we receive this time of year is how to dress for a 1920s, 1930s, 1940s, or 1950s themed event when you don’t like wearing dresses.

 This article will showcase separates for a vintage inspired style, and evening partywear alternatives to dresses.